IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 For the purposes of this hands-on demonstration, we won't go too deeply into detail on other areas of the VMware Solutions Shared plan environment.
 Until live applications, virtualized machines, and a workforce of users are actively engaged with the platform, these other areas of the vCloud Director console will remain relatively quiet.
 However, we have included pointers below to relevant areas that may spark interest and conversations with clients.
 Feel free to peruse these areas and explore topics that may be pertinent to your customer engagements.

 66. Using the navigation tabs along the top of the console, explore the **Libraries** tab.
-Here you can investigate more details on the vApp templates that were leveraged earlier in this hands-on material.
-Users can expand the templates available within their own environment by importing them directly from VMware's vCenter.
+Here you can investigate more details on the vApp templates that were touched on earlier in this hands-on material.
+Users can expand the number of templates available within their own environment by importing them directly from VMware's vCenter.

 ![](_attachments/shared-managing-33.png)